Costa Rica Experience

 • Research one or more Blue Zone attributes of Costa Rica and share findings in both written and oral formats.

-• Present research/experiential learning project during Earth week 2024; group and individual presentation requirements.
+• Present research/experiential learning project during Earth week 2026; group and individual presentation requirements.

-• Volunteer four to eight hours during Earth Week 2024, April 22-26
+• Volunteer four to eight hours during Earth Month 2026, April 8 – 30.

-• Attend all pre-trip and post-trip meetings
+• Attend all pre- and post-trip meetings, no exceptions.

-Complete the Scholarship Application, which includes essays about expected learning outcomes and how you will use the experience to promote greater participation in reducing personal carbon footprints and increase student and employee wellness on campus.
+Complete the Application, which includes essays about expected learning outcomes and how you will use the experience to promote greater participation in reducing personal carbon footprints and increase student and employee wellness on campus.

 Questions about the Costa Rica Experience?